 Frank: I really don’t care.
 I run about a dozen computers at home and I have all three types.
 They’re just tools.
 I think of them like I do refrigerators: freezer on the side?
 On the top?
 On the bottom?
 Whatever, as long as the left-overs don’t spoil.
 But I am an old Unix guy, so all of my computers are set up to be pretty unix-like.
 I couldn’t live without vi, for example.

-WIHT: Do you run your own web servers on
+WIHT: Do you run your own web servers on these machines?

 Frank: I run one web server at home because I find it the easiest way to move stuff around and have access to everything everywhere.
 I also set up specialized web servers for projects from time to time.
 For example, sometimes it’s necessary to set up an old or odd server in order to install some dead piece of software that I want to write about.